elvinfu/JapaneseRockGarden/README.md

 # JapaneseRockGarden

 Interactive build-your-own Japanese rock garden simulation featuring the Karesensui gardens from Japan.
 This project was created as a visual aid for an in-person presentation.
-It is developed using C# and the Unity Game Engine.
+It is developed using C# and Unity Game Engine.

 ![Zen Garden Logo](./Zen%20Garden.jpeg)